MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/control-external-messaging-with-exchange.md

 <a name="ETRswork"> </a>
 ### Q: Do all Exchange Online mail flow rules work with Yammer?

-A:Not all mail flow rules from Exchange Online apply to Yammer.
+A: Not all mail flow rules from Exchange Online apply to Yammer.
 We suggest using the sample rule defined above.

 Yammer ignores the following conditions and actions (they are mostly about identifying spam messages):